 Who I Work With

 Non-monogamous relationships have always been a part of civilized life.
 Yet non-monogamy has also evolved rapidly over the last 50 years.
-It’s entered mainstream relational & social life in many societies, although within limits and constraints.
+It’s entered mainstream relational & social life in many societies, within legal limits and cultural constraints.

-ENM is a personal development process – whether you begin your adult relational life in this way, or you make a transition to it.
+ENM is a personal development process – whether you begin adult relational life in this way, or transition to it.
 At its best, ENM steers people to develop a strong, clear sense of self.

 ENM is a map for those who responsibly want and choose concurrent partners.
-It’s a framework for including – and making significant agreements with – more people in your life.
+It’s a framework based on honoring agreements which allow people to manage multiple emotionally significant relationships.